-- 1. Physical examination indicating physical fitness and required immunizations. - 2.
-Current Cardiopulmonary Resuscitation Certificate. - 3.
-Evidence of purchase of malpractice insurance for student nurses.
+- Physical examination indicating physical fitness and freedom from illness with required immunizations. - 2.
+Cardiopulmonary Resuscitation (CPR) for Health Care Providers card. - 3.
+Evidence of purchase of malpractice insurance for student nurses. - 4.
+Attended an orientation meeting with nursing faculty to be arranged by Health Occupations.